tedgravlin/GrapheneOS-Pixel-Feature-Compatibility/README.md

 Some of these features may require Sandboxed Google Play Services to be installed.

-### ⚠️ This list is a WIP and not complete!
-Please note that some of the information could be inaccurate.
+NOTE: This list is a WIP and not complete!
+Information could be inaccurate.
 Contributions are welcome :)

 ### Table of contents
 * [Android Auto](#android-auto)